Chapter 1 | Why Statistics?

 • Power (ways your predictions influence future behaviors)

-• Was The Predicton Valid?
+• Was The Prediction Valid?

 Scientific Predictions